libling/sbt-hackling/README.md

 * resolving conflicts by rewriting packages
 * a way to upgrade dependencies automatically
 * automatic index of liblings with a task to publish a libling
+* (maybe) resolving binary dependencies.
+For now it's assumed a libling only depends on the Scala stdlib.

 ## Not in scope

-* resolving binary dependencies.
-It's assumed a libling only depends on the Scala stdlib.
 * advanced builds.
 Liblings have a fixed structure and only depend on other liblings.
   But your build can depend on both liblings and regular binary libraries.